roryp/accessibilitydemo/README.md

 ---

-### How the initial html test files were created
+### How the Initial HTML Test Files Were Created

 ```
-@workspace create a simple html file to showcase how to fix accessibility issues. make the page deliberately non accessibility with a few issues. use plain html
+@workspace create a simple html file to showcase how to fix accessibility issues. make the page deliberately non-accessible with a few issues. use plain html
 ```